AIMUrban/READ/README.md

-# Urban Region Embedding with Adaptive Region Correlation Discovery
+# Region Embedding with Adaptive Correlation Discovery for Predicting Urban Socioeconomic Indicators

 These are the source codes for the **READ** model and its corresponding data.